Chapter 13 Bankruptcy Lawyers

 A Chapter 13 bankruptcy can take anywhere from three to five years, depending on your debt repayment plan.
 Your payments must be completed within five years.

-Additionally, two time-related requirements can add to the length of your bankruptcy.
-First, within 180 days before you start the bankruptcy process, a certified credit counselor must brief you on managing your finances, analyzing your budget and exploring alternatives to filing.
+Additionally, within 180 days before you start the bankruptcy process, a certified credit counselor must brief you on managing your finances, analyzing your budget and exploring alternatives to filing.
 Second, you need to be a resident in the state where you would like to file for at least 90 days before you start the process.

 Once you make your final payment under the Chapter 13 repayment plan and complete the required financial management course, you will receive your discharge

-How Chapter 13 Really Works When You Owe Income Taxes
+How Chapter 13 Works When You Owe Income Taxes

 A Chapter 13 bankruptcy will allow you to pay off back income taxes over a three-to-five year period, frequently without incurring any additional interest or penalties, and even sometimes paying less of the tax itself.
 In some cases, if the taxes are old enough and certain guidelines are met, back taxes may be totally wiped out in a Chapter 13 bankruptcy.